 Common types of class action lawsuits include:

-- Consumer Class Action: Cases where hundreds or even thousands of consumers have been cheated by a bank, lender, or other corporation.
+- Consumer Class Action: Cases where hundreds or even thousands of consumers have been cheated by a:

 - Defective Products: Cases involving a defective product, like defective Takata airbags or hoverboards.